vzaccaria/diy/description.md

     ...
 ```

-In fact, this is like saying: "Hey, my project is composed by a single set of files collectively
+This will declare a new Make target (`all`) associated with the construction of
-called `all`".
-Indeed, the target "all" will be among the available targets in the generated makefile.
+a set of products specified in the closure passed to `collect` (think of it as a Grunt task).

-You could even have a sequence of `_.collect`, declaring multiple targets, or even one target nested inside another (to specify nested dependencies):
+You could even have a sequence of `_.collect` to declare multiple targets or even multiple targets nested inside another (to specify nested dependencies):

 ```js